-CBO, or Campaign Budget Optimization, might be the most buzzed-about topic at the moment when it comes to Facebook advertising.
+CBO, or Campaign Budget Optimization, might be one of the most buzzed-about topics at the moment when it comes to Facebook advertising.
 Ever since Facebook announced that CBO would become mandatory for all accounts as of September 2019, advertisers have had to start preparing for this major shift that’s changing the Facebook Advertising playbook.

-Whether or not your account was switched over to CBO in February, one thing is for sure: you should still explore CBO and continue to incorporate it into your Facebook advertising strategy, as Facebook plans to have all accounts using CBO exclusively by 2021.
+Whether or not you choose to switch to CBO, one thing is for sure: you should still explore CBO and continue to incorporate it into your Facebook advertising strategy.

 - What is CBO and How Does It Work?